sheldonshi/ninjatodo/README.md

 ninjatodo
 =========

-Minimal to do list in Java, originally based on mytinytodo
+Ninja To Do is a minimalist to do list in Java, originally ported from mytinytodo 1.4.2 (http://mytinytodo.net).